Prior Notification of Householder Single Storey Rear Extension

 Q11.
 How will the 3 year time limit work?

 A11.
-If an extension is subsequently built out under these permitted development rights, then a completion certificate must be provided to the LPA confirming completion by the 30th May 2016.
+If an extension is subsequently built out under these permitted development rights, then a completion certificate must be provided to the LPA confirming completion as soon as reasonably practicable.
+The notification shall be in writing and shall include (a) the name of the developer, (b) the address or location of the development, and (c) the date of completion.

 Q12.
 What if my house is a listed building?